AchiraALX/duck-face/README.md

-# duck-face
+# Hello there

-Front end for the portfolio project
+Laughing all the way